 Yes.
 Please call (706) 545-1923.

 The Western Hemisphere Institute for Security Cooperation was established by federal law (Title 10, US Code, Sec.
 2166), and opened in January 2001 to provide professional education and training to military, civilian and law enforcement personnel from eligible nations of the Western Hemisphere.
-The Institute provides the nations of the Western Hemisphere (including U.S. Military) the opportunity to enhance the professional level of their national military, uniformed police and civilian security workforce and to provide them the tools to successfully use multinational and interagency approaches to regional security challenges.
+The Institute provides the nations of the Western Hemisphere the opportunity to enhance the professional level of their national military, uniformed police and civilian security workforce and to provide them the tools to successfully use multinational and interagency approaches to regional security challenges.
 An equally crucial component of the WHINSEC mission is the establishment of professional and personal relationships within and among participating nations, encouraging cooperation at all levels.

-The institute fills a vital role in building the capacities of security forces in the region to meet those challenges.
+There is a strategic need for the institute.
+It fills a vital role in building the capacities of security forces in the region to meet those challenges.
 Perhaps more importantly, its diversity promotes relationship-building among countries and even within countries in places where past distrust of the military and police forces have hampered democratic development and sustainment.
 The professional development of militaries and law enforcement working together is key to the cooperation envisioned by our leaders as part of our national security strategy.

 The purpose of the institute is to provide professional education and training to eligible personnel of nations of the Western Hemisphere within the context of the democratic principles set forth in the charter of the Organization of American States (to which the United States is a signatory).
 Those principles are: